sqlparser/sqlflow_public/grabit/github-bitbucket/readme.md

-## Automated data lineage from Github/bitbucket
+## Automated data lineage from SQL scripts in Github/bitbucket

 Grabit able to fetch SQL scripts from the GitHub/bitbucket repo, and automated data lineage from those SQL scripts by sending it to the SQLFlow server.

+In this article, we will show you how to

 ### Step 1: Install git
 - **ubuntu:**